The-RG-Archive/lifeinvader.com/README.md

 Also big thank you to "MGgames100" for providing us with copy's of all company websites and research to make this even possible.

+Thank you to **EVERYONE** ho made video on this page or even just uploaded a picture of a post this helped us a lot puzzeling the pieces together.

 ## About this project:
 This website was remade on the base of "MGgames100" copy's of all company websites, Wayback Machine code, Wiki pages, and most important Youtube Videos exploring the website and its pages.